captn3m0/codechef/_problems/easy/CUBESUM.md

 ---
 ###  All submissions for this problem are available.

-Suppose there is a X x Y x Z 3D matrix A of numbers having coordinates (i, j, k) where 0 i < X, 0 j < Y, 0 k < Z. Now another X x Y x Z matrix B is defined from A such that the (i, j, k) element of B is the sum of all the the numbers in A in the cuboid defined by the (0, 0, 0) and (i, j, k) elements as the diagonally opposite vertices.
+Suppose there is a X x Y x Z 3D matrix A of numbers having coordinates (i, j, k) where 0 i &lt; X, 0 j &lt; Y, 0 k &lt; Z. Now another X x Y x Z matrix B is defined from A such that the (i, j, k) element of B is the sum of all the the numbers in A in the cuboid defined by the (0, 0, 0) and (i, j, k) elements as the diagonally opposite vertices.
 In other word (i, j, k) in B is the sum of numbers of A having coordinates (a, b, c) such that 0 a i, 0 b j, 0 c k.
 The problem is that given B, you have to find out A.

 ### Input